Self-Promotion to Purpose: Rethinking Personal Brands

 Hands hold a crumpled piece of paper on a black background.

-The risks of self-promotion
+The risks of building around yourself

-Reframing a personal brand begins with a different question.
-Not How do I show up more? but What am I here to contribute?
+Not how do I show up more? but what am I here to contribute?

-Anchors of an idea-led brand
+The anchors of an idea-led brand

-Purpose
+1. Purpose

-Difference
+2. Difference

-Disruption
+3. Disruption

-Building around purpose
+Building around purpose, in practice

 Define the idea